tweag/python-monorepo-example/content/blog/2022-03-11-nickel-first-release.md

 (or YAML, or TOML).
 This file is then fed to a system (e.g. Kubernetes).
 This file must certainly follow the requirements imposed by this system.
-Such requirements can usually be expressed as data schemas, specifying which fields are allowed, which are required and what kind of data can in each field.
+Such requirements can usually be expressed as data schemas, specifying which fields are allowed, which are required and what kind of data can go in each field.

 Part of such requirements can be enforced using types.
 However, a large number of them are out of reach of static typing.
 For example, take a [random field